MissVeronica/um-visitors/README.md

 ## UM Settings -> Extensions -> User Visitors & Visits
 1. User Roles - Select the User Roles for display of the Visits & Visitors forms in User Profiles.
 2. Time limit new entries - Visitor time limit for new visit entries to be saved.
-Select a number in minutes/hours.
+Select a number in minutes/hours ( 5 minutes to 24 hours ).
 During this time period duplicate visits are not saved as a new visit.
 Disable time limit, set time to 0
 3. Visitors - Member Directory Form - Create a Member Directory Form for display of User Profile Visitors.
 4. Visits - Member Directory Form - Create a Member Directory Form for display of User Profile Visits.
 5. Display days ago in Members Directory - If not selected WP date format will be used.